AMESocker/Race-Highlights-Mobile/README.md

 Once these are added they are saved to local storage.
 Upon re-load of the page all of the data is still present on the page including the watched checkmark.

+## Challenges

+I had thought of this concept a while ago when I saw a race calendar app.
+I originally wanted to import an ics formatted calendar data and go from there.
+I came back to the project and started to develop the project from the html side.
+This way I could manually add races and track them before I can figure out how to import and parse the ics data.

+The most challenging part of the project was saving the data.
+At first I did not remember JSON stringify and parse.
+So I was manipulating the data in cumbersome was to save and load the data.
+Writing the code again to use JSON and not break it was the most challenging aspect so far.

 ## Future Development

-A delete function for individual entries.
+- A delete function for individual entries.
-A function to collapse the add selections without adding an event.
+- A function to collapse the add selections without adding an event.
-Sort entries by series and date.
+- Sort entries by series and date.
-A separate view for watched and not watched entries.
+- A separate view for watched and not watched entries.
-An ics format import to populate table.
+- An ics format import to populate table.